 Only 0.1 to 1.0 PPM (parts per million) is needed.

-The majority of soils have molybdenum or at least the molybdate particles that plants can use to make it.
+Most soils have molybdenum or at least the molybdate particles that plants can use to make it.
 The more acidic the soil, the less molybdenum is available.

-Most fertilizers for fruiting plants contain this, but when it lacks, such as when the soil is too acidic for it to take, a foliar spray solution is the practical way to increase absorption.
+Most fertilizers for fruiting plants contain this, but when it lacks, such as when the soil is too acidic for it to take, a foliar spray solution is a practical way to increase absorption.

 In farming applications, this would be treated by liming the soil.